ihasib/Mess-Billing-System/README.md

 # Mess-Billing-System

 This is a real life problem oriented software that we are using in our Mess to ease the total billing issues.
+The source code of this software is written in C++ language.

-This software takes Different types of charges as input like:
+This software takes Different types of charges as input i.e.
 •	Home rent
 •	Meal cost
 •	Utility costs like electricity, gas, water, servant charge, garage etc.